top of page

 The visa fee for a business visa is currently 90 euros and is subject to regular adjustments.
 Processing time varies depending on the embassy's workload, but typically takes between 14 and 21 business days.

 The business visa for Germany is a key issue for international business travelers, entrepreneurs, and investors planning short-term business activities in Germany.
-Unlike a work visa, it does not entitle the holder to gainful employment, but rather only to carry out clearly defined business activities such as contract negotiations, trade fair visits, or company management in accordance with Section 16 of the Employment Regulations (BeschV).
+Unlike a work visa, it does not authorize employment, but only the performance of clearly defined business activities such as contract negotiations, trade fair visits, or company management in accordance with Section 16 of the Employment Regulations (BeschV).
 For a successful application, proof of an invitation from a German business partner, travel planning, and sufficient financial resources is required.
 Those who comply with the legal framework for a business visa for Germany ensure smooth and legally secure access to the German market.

 bottom of page